rajuanalam/rajuanalam/README.md

 # Hi there 👋, my name is Rajuan
-### Frontend React Developer
+### Frontend Developer

-Hello there!
-I'm Rajuan Alam, a passionate frontend developer with a focus on React.
+A passionate frontend developer with a focus on React.
 My journey in development involves crafting clean and efficient code to bring designs to life.

 I try to create interfaces that not only looks great but also provides seamless interactions.Whether it's building user-friendly components or optimizing performance,I enjoy the challenge that come with modern web development.

 Skills:   REACT / JS / HTML / CSS / TAILWINDCSS / BOOTSTRAP

-- 🌱 I’m currently learning React js
+- 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Frontend Development
 - 📫 How to reach me: rajuanalam2611@gmail.com